 - Measure the flour accurately to ensure you get the right texture.
 Too much flour will make them dry and the dough will not spread the right way.

-- Let the dough chill in the fridge for at least one hour so that you get cookies with a chewy texture.
+- Let the dough chill in the fridge for 30 minutes to 1 hour so that you get cookies with a chewy texture.

 - Do not skip the cinnamon sugar.
 The sugar on the exterior of the cookie dough protects it from drying out and also creates the nice cracks and crevices on the surface.